-The measurements are performed in a surface-gate defined double quantum dot device fabricated on top of a GaAs two-dimensional electron gas (2DEG) with a nominal density $n = 2.6 \cdot 10^{11} \text{cm}^{-2}$ and a mobility $\mu = 4 \cdot 10^5 \text{cm}^2/\text{Vs.}$ The device is cooled down to a base temperature of 25 mK in a $^{3}\text{He}/^{4}\text{He}$ dilution refrigerator equipped with home-built microwave filters resulting in a sample electron temperature $T \approx 65 \text{mK}$ [37].
-Applying negative voltages to surface gates allows us to locally deplete the underlying 2DEG and form two quantum dots in the centre of the device, see inset of Fig. 1a.
-Each quantum dot is tunnel-coupled to its respective lead with coupling-rates Γ{dd} on the order of 100kHz, (see Supplementary Fig. 2), while the interdot coupling is reduced to a few Hz.
+The measurements are performed in a surface-gate defined double quantum dot device fabricated on top of a GaAs two-dimensional electron gas (2DEG) with a nominal density $n = 2.6 \times 10^{11} \text{ cm}^{-2}$ and a mobility $\mu = 4 \times 10^5 \text{ cm}^2/\text{V s}$.
+The device is described in more detail in Ref.
+[35] and the gate layout is adapted from Ref.
+[51].
+The device is cooled down to a base temperature of 25 mK in a 3He / 4He dilution refrigerator equipped with home-built microwave filters resulting in a sample electron temperature $T{\rm el} \approx 65$ mK [52].
+Applying negative voltages to surface gates allows us to locally deplete the underlying 2DEG and form two quantum dots in the center of the device; see inset of Fig. 1(a).
+Each quantum dot is tunnel-coupled to its respective lead with coupling rates Γ{DD} on the order of 100 kHz (see Fig. 6), while the interdot coupling is reduced to a few Hz.
 For such small coupling strengths, direct (left \leftrightarrow right) tunneling and cotunneling processes through the reservoirs are strongly suppressed.
-We thus discard cotunnelling and direct tunnelling (crossed out arrows in Fig. 3a) as these rates are very small.
-We can enable direct tunnelling to wash out the asymmetric effect of backaction.
-This is how we obtained the reference charge stability diagram of Fig. 1, where the interdot coupling washes out the backaction effect, despite a relatively large measurement-bias $V{\scriptscriptstyle\rm M}=150\mu{\rm V}$ (0.70U/e).
-Note that, incomparison to similar experiments, we generally apply a relatively small sensor-bias $V{\rm M}$, and eV_M is well below the orbital energies of the DD and CSD.
+We thus discard cotunneling and direct tunneling [crossed out arrows in Fig. 3(a) as these rates are very small.
+We can enable direct tunneling to wash out the asymmetric effect of backaction.
+This is how we obtained the reference charge stability diagram of Fig. 1, where the interdot coupling washes out the backaction effect, despite a relatively large measurement bias $V{\rm M} =$ 150 μ V (0.70U/e).
+Note that, in comparison to similar experiments, we generally apply a relatively small sensor bias $V{\rm M}$, and $eV{\rm M}$ is well below the orbital energies of the DD and CSD.

-The charge state of the double quantum dot (DD) is continuously monitored by the capacitively-coupled sensor quantum dot operating as a charge sensor dot (CSD) on the left side of the device, see inset Fig. 1a.
-The charge sensor bandwidth of about 15kHz is limited by the capacitance of the low-pass microwave filters [37] on the input of the current-to-voltage converter (Basel Precision Instruments LNHS LSK389A).
-We tune the double dot close to the (1,0)-(0,1) charge degeneracy, see Fig. 1a.
-Here, due to a low inter-dot tunnel-coupling compared with the coupling to the leads, a diamond shaped region bounded by the extension of the lead-dot transitions appears, where metastable $(1,0) \leftrightarrow (0,1)$ charge state switching occurs [31].
-At each position within the diamond, the charge state switching is recorded in real-time over a large number of switching events and digitized [31].
-From such real-time traces, the average state-occupation probabilities (Supplementary Fig. 1), as well as the switching frequency and associated transition rates (Supplementary Fig. 2) are calculated from the accumulated times spent in each level [31].
+The charge state of the double quantum dot (DD) is continuously monitored by the capacitively coupled sensor quantum dot operating as a charge sensor dot (CSD) on the left side of the device; see inset Fig. 1(a).
+The charge sensor bandwidth of about 15 kHz is limited by the capacitance of the low-pass microwave filters [52] on the input of the current-to-voltage converter (Basel Precision Instruments LNHS LSK389A).
+We tune the double dot close to the (1,0)-(0,1) charge degeneracy; see Fig. 1(a).
+Here, due to a low interdot tunnel-coupling compared with the coupling to the leads, a diamond-shaped region bounded by the extension of the lead-dot transitions appears, where metastable $(1, 0) \leftrightarrow (0, 1)$ charge state switching occurs [35].
+At each position within the diamond, the charge state switching is recorded in real time over a large number of switching events and digitized [35].
+From such real-time traces, the average state-occupation probabilities (Fig. 5), as well as the switching frequency and associated transition rates (Fig. 6), are calculated from the accumulated times spent in each level [35].
 We then use the real-time data to map the conductance of the CSD to the population imbalance Δ .
-In turn, this allows us to extract the amplitude of δ{s} over a large set of parameters $T, V{\rm M}$.
+In turn, this allows us to extract the amplitude of δ_s over a large set of parameters $T, V{\rm M}$.

-The charge stability diagrams are obtained by scanning the voltage on gate $V{\rm L}$ vs. $V{\rm R}$, see Supplementary
+The charge stability diagrams are obtained by scanning the voltage on gate $V{\rm L}$ vs $V{\rm R}$; see Fig. 5(a).

-Fig. 1a.
 Upon changing these gate voltages, a linear feedback is applied to the sensor plunger gate to compensate for capacitive crosstalk with the charge sensor.
 This correction bears no relevance to the effects discussed in this work and simply keeps the detector in a sensitive configuration.